uorocketry/rocket-ground-station/README.md

 Make a folder called `data` and a file called `config.json` in data.
 This is a JSON file.
 Follow the format from `data-example/config.json`.

-For convenience, you can rename the `data-example` folder to `data` to get the labels.
+Rename the `data-example` folder to `data` and then rename one of the config files to `config.json`.

 # Usage